iguananaut/iguananaut.net/content/programming/git-logs-in-pandas.rst

 It still has a few sharper spikes and other small differences from the GitHub version, but I think is close enough now.
 There could be small differences in how they're sampling the data, and additional smoothing that I'm not doing.
-It doesn't matter--this is still an accurate representation of the *actual* activity of developers working on the project.
+It doesn't matter—this is still an accurate representation of the *actual* activity of developers working on the project.

 This is of course just scratching the surface.
 With git commit histories